Bulawayo: Higher education

 Bulawayo is home to a number of colleges and universities.
 The National University of Science and Technology, Zimbabwe, (NUST), the second largest university in Zimbabwe, was established in Bulawayo in 1991.
 Solusi University, a Seventh-day Adventist institution established in Bulawayo in 1894, gained university status in 1994.

 The Bulawayo Polytechnic College offers tertiary training for students who have completed GCE O Level and A Level education.
-It issues national certificates NC, Diplomas and higher national diplomas HND certificates.
-Bulawayo has two specialist teacher training colleges : Hillside Teachers College for secondary education and the United College of Education for primary education.
+It issues national certificates NC, diplomas and higher national diplomas HND certificates.
+Bulawayo has two specialist teacher training colleges: Hillside Teachers College for secondary education and the United College of Education for primary education.

 Bulawayo is home to a number of institutes of technology and vocational colleges, including Zimbabwe School of Mines, Westgate Industrial Training College, and the Zimbabwe Theological College.
-In addition companies such as the National Railways of Zimbabwe NRZ and Zimbabwe Electricity and Supply Authority ZESA offer apprenticeship training for qualifying students who then become certified artisans upon completion.
+In addition, companies such as the National Railways of Zimbabwe (NRZ) and Zimbabwe Electricity and Supply Authority (ZESA) offer apprenticeship training for qualifying students who then become certified tradesworkers upon completion.